ocaml-bench/notes/profiling_notes.md

 MemprofHelpers.start 1E-4 20 100
 ```

 You may also need to setup a dump function by looking at `MemprofHelpers.start` if delivering SIGUSR1 to snapshot is not easy.
+Your mileage may vary on how useful the output is to look at.

-Slightly out of data github:
+Slightly out of date github:
   https://github.com/jhjourdan/ocaml/tree/memprof

 Document describing the design:
   https://hal.inria.fr/hal-01406809/document

+Pros:
+ - quick to run
+ - gives rich information about which functions are allocating on the minor or major heap

+Limitations:
+ - you need to write code in your binary to get this up and running
+ - is focused on memory rather than runtime performance (although these are often heavily linked)

+Open questions:
+ - is there a better way than having to do `MemprofHelpers.start` in your binary?

 ## strace